Isle of Wight Steam Railway

 The Isle of Wight Steam Railway is a heritage railway on the Isle of Wight.
 The railway passes through 5+1/2 mi of countryside from to station, passing through the small village of Havenstreet, where the line has a station, headquarters and a depot.
 At Smallbrook Junction, the steam railway connects with the Island Line.

 Operation

 The railway is owned and operated by the Isle of Wight Railway Co.
 Ltd. and run largely by volunteers.
 Services are operated on most days from June to September, together with selected days in April, May, and October and public holidays.
 The railway is popular with tourists, attracting people to its original steam locomotive and railway cafe.
 Over each August Bank Holiday weekend, the railway organises the Island Steam Show, which combines an intensive service on the railway with displays of various sorts of steam power including traction engines and steam fair equipment, together with other attractions that vary year by year.
+The Island Steam Show has been running since 1979.
 For events like steam galas and Day Out with Thomas events, engines from the mainland have to be brought in by boat and then transferred to Havenstreet.